 Welcoming a child into the Catholic community of our Parish through the Sacrament of Baptism is our solemn privilege, pleasure and responsibility.
 The following gives guidance on how to get your child baptised at St John Vianney.

-If you would like to arrange for your child to be baptised or require further information on Baptism please speak to Fr Tom who is always available after Mass.
+If you would like to arrange for your child to be baptised or require further information on Baptism please speak to Fr Des who is available after Mass.

 How do I prepare for my child’s baptism?